tmabgdata/tmabgdata/README.md

 ## <img src="https://c.tenor.com/oRL3LmyUExYAAAAM/umm-zen.gif" height="40" width="40"> About me:

 - 👨🏻‍🎓 I'm majoring in **Data Science** from [Uninter university](https://portal.uninter.com/)
-- 📌 My short-term goal is to become a data specialist, to be able to collaborate on technology teams.
+- 📌 My short term professional goal is to become a data specialist, to be able to collaborate on technology teams.
 I'm looking forward to it, and happy with the progress I'm making in learning.
-- 📚 I currently study technologies, libraries, tools and concepts related to the vast universe of Data Science
 - 👨🏻‍💻 I currently study in these Brazilian technology schools:

   - Alura, complete platform, where I keep up to date on technologies, personal development and best practices in the job market.
 I currently study the course "Getting Started with Data Engineering" and English Language;